gubisim/design-notes/README.md

     - If a form has horizontally adjacent fields there are so many varying ways that the form can be interpreted.
 There is not a single understood way of completing the form and this can even cause users to lose confidence on whether all of the inputs need to be filled.

     ![Multi column form pitfalls](examples/multi-column-pitfalls.png)
-    - Single column forms have a very established and very clear path to completion that is well understood by most users.
+    - Single column forms have a very established and very clear path to completion that is well understood by users.

     ![Single column form layout](examples/form-single-column.png)
 - Break long forms into smaller pieces